telerik/kendo-intl/docs/cldr/api.md

 ### setData

-Sets pre-generated data.
-For information on how to generate the locales refer to the [Generated Data](https://github.com/telerik/kendo-intl/blob/master/docs/cldr/index.md#generated-data) documentation.
+Sets the pre-generated data.
+For more information on how to generate the locales, refer to the section on [generating data](https://github.com/telerik/kendo-intl/blob/master/docs/cldr/index.md#generating-cldr-data).

 #### setData Parameters